What is rehab?

 A typical day in rehab

-Every rehab facility will slightly vary in what they offer depending on the type of care they provide.
-Most units offer a range of activities throughout your stay.
-This includes groups work, counselling, art therapies, walks, day trips, and complementary therapies such as yoga or meditation.
+Every rehab facility varies, depending on the type of care it provides.
+Most units offer a range of activities throughout your stay, including groupwork, counselling, art therapies, walks, day trips, and complementary therapies such as yoga or meditation.

-You will also have free time, generally in the evenings and weekends where you can watch TV, use the gym, or go out on a visit, (depending on the rehab unit).
-You can contact any of the inpatient services directly if you would like to know more about what they offer, some services even support visits.
+You will also have free time, generally in the evenings and weekends, where you can watch TV, use the gym, or go out on a visit (depending on the rehab unit).

 two women sitting - a photo of only their hands on their jeans